RGBCube/color.v/README.md

 # v-color

-An easier way to print color to the terminal
+An easier way to print colored text to the terminal

 # Example